core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 CoAP group communication, if not protected, is vulnerable to all the attacks mentioned in {{Section 11 of RFC7252}} for IP multicast.
 Moreover, as also discussed in {{I-D.mattsson-t2trg-amplification-attacks}}, the NoSec mode is susceptible to source IP address spoofing, hence amplification attacks are especially feasible and greatly effective, since a single request can result in multiple responses from multiple servers (see {{ssec-amplification}}).

-Therefore, even in case of non-sensitive and non-critical applications, it is generally NOT RECOMMENDED to use CoAP group communication in NoSec mode, also in order to prevent an easy proliferation of high-volume amplification attacks as further discussed in {{ssec-amplification}}.
+Therefore, it is generally NOT RECOMMENDED to use CoAP group communication in NoSec mode, also in order to prevent an easy proliferation of high-volume amplification attacks as further discussed in {{ssec-amplification}}.

+Exceptionally, and only after the security implications have been very well considered and understood, some non-sensitive and non-critical applications may rely on a limited and well-defined use of the NoSec mode.

-Exceptionally, early discovery of devices and resources is a typical use case where NoSec mode is applied.
+For example, early discovery of devices and resources is a typical use case where the NoSec mode is relevant to use.
 In such a situation, the querying devices do not have yet configured any mutual security relations at the time they perform the discovery.
 Also, high-volume and harmful amplifications can be prevented through appropriate and conservative configurations, since only a few CoAP servers are expected to be configured for responding to the group requests sent for discovery (see {{ssec-amplification}}).

 CoAP group communication in NoSec mode SHOULD NOT be deployed for sensitive and mission-critical applications (e.g., health monitoring systems and alarm monitoring systems).